jallen2034/passwordKeeperSpringBoot/README.md

 - Fix styling on the frontend to make the app responsive on all screen sizes.
 - For each password displayed to the user, tell them how strong or weak it is.
 If it is too weak, suggest they change it to something stronger.
 - Add a search bar to the password vault.
-- Containerize both the Frontend and Backend using Docker to streamline and accelerate development processes.

 ### TypeScript Integration